Diseases & Conditions

 Physical Examination

 After reviewing your symptoms and medical history, your doctor will do a careful examination.
-During the exam, he or she will:
+During the exam, they will:

-• Check to see that pressure from fluids is not building up in the muscles of the leg, a condition called compartment syndrome.
-Compartment syndrome can result in loss of sensation and function, and requires emergency surgery once it is diagnosed.
+- Check to see that pressure from fluids is not building up in the muscles of the leg, a condition called compartment syndrome.
+Compartment syndrome can result in loss of sensation and function, and it requires emergency surgery once it is diagnosed.

 Imaging Tests